onilabs/conductance/examples/chat/src/chat.app.md

 ### Sending messages:

+#include res/mechanism.html

 The chat input waits for the form to be submitted, and then sends the message to the server.
+We attach a
+<span class="info-link">Mechanism</span> to the form which
+will handle form submission.

     // TODO: remove !important markers from inline styles. var chatInput = Form([